frt/frt.github.com/_posts/2017-01-30-hybrid-sleep.md

 title: "hybrid sleep"
 tagline: "How to use systemd hybrid-sleep instead of suspend when closing the lid under gnome in linux?"
 category: sysadmin
-tags: [suspend, hybrid-sleep, configuration, gnome, linux]
+tags: [suspend, hybrid-sleep, configuration, gnome, Linux]
 ---
 {% include JB/setup %}